Kong/docs.konghq.com/app/contributing/plugin-docs.md

 ### Plugins created by Kong Inc

-1. Create a subdirectory for your plugin [within the `_app/_hub/kong-inc` directory](https://github.com/Kong/docs.konghq.com/tree/main/app/_hub/kong-inc/).
+1. Create a subdirectory for the plugin [within the `_app/_hub/kong-inc` directory](https://github.com/Kong/docs.konghq.com/tree/main/app/_hub/kong-inc/).
 For example, `_app/_hub/kong-inc/your-plugin`.

 1. Copy the [`/app/_hub/_init/my-extension/_index.md` and
 the `/app/_hub/_init/my-extension/versions.yml`](https://github.com/Kong/docs.konghq.com/tree/main/app/_hub/_init/my-extension)
-files into your plugin's subdirectory.
+files into the plugin's subdirectory.

 1. Edit your `_index.md` file based on the guidance in comments in that file.
 You'll also find lots of helpful examples in other plugin doc files.

-    If any of your plugin's configuration parameters have default values, leave the `required` field blank for that parameter.
+    If configuration parameters have default values,
+    leave the `required` field blank for that parameter.
     The existence of a default value negates the requirement.